whitebbit/whitebbit/README.md

 </p>

 ## 🛠 Technical Stack
-*   Python
-*   Linux
-*   Git
-*   PostgreSQL, SQLAlchemy
+*   Programming languages: Python, C#
-*   Django, Django Rest Framework, FastAPI
+*   Frameworks: FastAPI, Django (basic knowledge)
+*   Relational databases: MySQL, SQLite, PostgreSQL (basic knowledge)
+*   Versioning: Git
+*   Operating Systems: Linux, Windows
+*   Basics of front-end development: HTML, CSS (basic knowledge)

 ### My opensource projects
 *   [Backend Seaker Shop](https://github.com/whitebbit/backend-sneakers-shop) - backend architecture of a sneaker store using tools such as: ELK stack, Redis, Celery, PostrgeSQL.
-*   [Ya.Pass](https://github.com/whitebbit/Ya.Pass) - an application for storing login and password.
-Two-way RSA protection is used for encryption.
-The data can be easily copied, modified or deleted.
 *   [GamesNewsBot](https://github.com/whitebbit/GamesNewsBot) - the bot analyzes websites, selects interesting headlines, searches for the best text and automatically posts the received news to the telegram channel.
 *   [NewsAI](https://github.com/whitebbit/NewsAI) - an AI that is able to tell how interesting a news headline is based on a loaded database
-*   [InfiniteStorage](https://github.com/whitebbit/InfiniteStorage) - the file is transcoded into bytecode, on the basis of which a video is created that can be uploaded to YouTube (the project is not completed, decoding is not implemented)
 *   [TwitterSentimentAnalysis](https://github.com/whitebbit/TwitterSentimentAnalysis) - the topic is analyzed using Twitter for positive or negative polarity and added to the database.
 There are a couple of analytic graphs
 *   [PredictingStockPrices](https://github.com/whitebbit/PredictingStockPrices) - predicting the company's stock price

+I am looking for an opportunity to join the development team to gain work experience and expand my knowledge in the field of Python Backend development.
+My goal is to become a valuable member of the team and contribute to the development of high-quality software products.

 <div align="center" style="margin: 40px 0">
    <a href="https://github.com/whitebbit/github-profile-views-counter">